osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 ![image](https://user-images.githubusercontent.com/62224079/83110323-3dfba880-a106-11ea-8e78-463981ffe38b.png)

 #### 3.3.2 Stakeholder 3: Travel Company Owner How Might We Statement
-1. How might we improve the operation of the the CMC?
+1. How might we improve the operation of the CMC?
 2. How might we improve the skills of the relationship managers to serve customers effectively and efficiently?
 3. How might we improve the packages available to customers?
 4. How might we ensure we have the best packages available in comparison to our competitors?